LiamCorness/dragon/README.md

 Known Issues
 - Currently, there is only a limited number of dragons available to mate.
+- Dragon images on the offspring page are too big

 Future Plans
 - Add the ability for users to add their own dragons